dillanDataNerd/leaping-lanturns/README.md

 - 🏮 **Lantern varieties**: fragile glass, rocket-boost, zig-zag kites.
 - 🏆 **Online leaderboard** save the scores to compete with everyone.
 - 🖼️ **Scrolling Background** The background should scroll up as you move higher
-- 💪**Progressive difficulty increase** The gravity and speed should increase as you move higher up
+- 💪 **Progressive difficulty increase** The gravity and speed should increase as you move higher up
+- 🪶 **Better jumping and falling physics** Use acceleration equations to make falling and jumping smoother

 ---